github/developer.github.com/content/index.md

   returned.
 * Use the `private` attribute when creating a private repository, instead of setting `public` to false.
+* User Emails come back as a hash instead of a string.

+        {"email": "email@whatev.com", "state": "verified"}

 ### Breaking Beta Changes